 Ahh college...
 Lazy afternoons on the quad, parties, homecoming games and, too often, crippling student debt.
 Tonight, we'll take you to a school that has none of those.
 In terms of class size, it's one of the smallest colleges in the country.
 In terms of landmass, one of the largest.
 For two years, around 26 of the world's brightest come to California to live in seclusion, govern their own affairs and submit to rigorous coursework and hard labor on a working ranch.
-An experiment in education designed to forge the leaders of tomorrow, dreamt up by an eccentric industrialist a century ago.
+As we first reported last fall, it's an experiment in education designed to forge the leaders of tomorrow, dreamt up by an eccentric industrialist a century ago.
 Think your school was rigorous?
 Think your school had its quirks?
 Join us on a visit to Deep Springs.

 In the shadow of eastern California's High Sierra, hemmed by twisting mountain passes, Deep Springs College is an oasis of green set amid a no man's land of sage-brush and endless sky.

 Here, students from around the world labor in the classroom and on the grounds, where there is no football field, but there is an alfalfa field.
 And the syllabus includes philosophy, calculus and pre-dawn cow milking.
 Student-farmers grow the produce that student-cooks prepare.

 And student ranchers who drive some 300 head of cattle across a valley almost twice the size of manhattan.

 Jon Wertheim: had you ever ridden a horse before you came here?

 Ziani Paiz: Ah like a pony ride once or twice. [laugh]

 When we visited, Ziani Paiz was one of two students assigned to work as a Deep Springs cowboy.